Frequently Asked Questions about the Coronavirus Disease (COVID-19)

 Will any meal service be available for students?
 When will meals for my child be delivered?

-Yes, families can pick up meals at any SPPS bus stop or school on a designated day.
-For the full schedule and other details, please visit: https://www.spps.org/Page/38722
+Yes, families can pick up meals at any SPPS bus stop and select schools on designated days.
+For the full schedule and other details, please visit: spps.org/Page/38722

 Do I have to pick up at my child’s normal bus stop or school?
 What if I have children that attend different schools?